legandrop/LGA_VimeoDownloader/PLATFORM_DIFFERENCES.md

 ## Windows Implementation ⚠️ (Not Tested Yet)

 ### Detection Method
-- Checks for `yt-dlp.exe` in the same directory as the application executable
+- Checks for `yt-dlp.exe` in the `tools/` subdirectory relative to the application executable
 - Uses `QFile::exists()` to verify file presence

 ### Installation Method
-- **Install**: Downloads `yt-dlp.exe` from GitHub releases
+- **Install**: Downloads `yt-dlp.exe` from GitHub releases to `tools/` subdirectory
-- **Update**: Downloads latest `yt-dlp.exe` and replaces existing file
+- **Update**: Downloads latest `yt-dlp.exe` and replaces existing file in `tools/` subdirectory
 - Downloads from: `https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe`
+- Automatically creates `tools/` directory if it doesn't exist

 ### Requirements
 - Internet connection for download
-- Write permissions in application directory
+- Write permissions in application directory and `tools/` subdirectory
 - No external dependencies (self-contained)

 ### Status